emrepelitt/DSA210-Project/README.md

 - **Personal Interest**

-  I have a personal interest in analyzing cars for sale and in this project I am looking at used Hyundai and Mercedes vehicles.
+  I have a personal interest in analyzing cars for sale and in this project I am interested in used Hyundai and Mercedes vehicles.
 Exploring car pricing patterns and the factors that affect prices is a fascinating real world problem.
 - **Application**

   I want to integrate this personal interest into my work in data science and this project allows me to apply machine learning techniques to a practical scenario.